-Phenazone Uses, Dosage, Side Effects, Food Interaction and all others data.
+Phenazone Uses, Dosage, Side Effects and more

 An analgesic and antipyretic that has been given by mouth and as ear drops.
 Phenazone is often used in testing the effects of other drugs or diseases on drug-metabolizing enzymes in the liver.
 (From Martindale, The Extra Pharmacopoeia, 30th ed, p29)